charmed-kubernetes/kubernetes-docs/pages/k8s/charm-kubernetes-worker.md

 worker applications: kubelet, and kube-proxy.

-In order for this charm to be useful, it should be deployed with its companion charm kubernetes-master and linked with an SDN-Plugin and a container runtime such as containerd.
+In order for this charm to be useful, it should be deployed with its companion charm kubernetes-control-plane and linked with an SDN-Plugin and a container runtime such as containerd.

 This charm is part of the [Charmed Kubernetes bundle](https://jaas.ai/charmed-kubernetes/bundle) bundle which can be deployed with a single command::